 (2) For the deferred compensation plans, Aggregate Earnings in 2018 consist of earnings on prior plan deferrals.
 Messrs.
 Prochazka's and Rogers' 2018 interest rate for the 2005 Deferred Compensation Plans was 6.32% with interest compounded annually.
-The 2018 interest rate for the 2005 Deferred Compensation Plan for Mr. Carroll was 6.43% with interest compounded annually on the month he attained age 65.
+The 2018 interest rate for the 2005 Deferred Compensation Plan for Mr. Carroll was 6.43% with interest compounded annually age 65.
 The amounts are also included in the footnote to the Change in Pension Value and Nonqualified Deferred Compensation Earnings column of the Summary Compensation Table.